sleivav/GameOfLife-CUDA-OpenCL/README.md

-# Game of Life Cuda PyOpenGL
+# Game of Life PyCuda PyOpenCL

 Implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in Python, PyCuda and PyOpenCL